PoliceRewired/cvth-groups-map/README.md

 jQuery is used to facilitate a quick and dirty call to retrieve the sheet's data in CSV format.
 The jQuery-csv plugin is then used to construct objects from the CSV data, which are then plotted to the map as markers.

-## Current issues

-We are currently working on the following improvements:

-* Client-side geocoding is slowing down the appearance of markers - we can fix this by doing the geocoding ahead of time.

 ## Libraries

 * [jQuery](https://jquery.com/)